 If you are looking for the step stool that, if you double it up and modify it, functions as a proper kitchen helper, this is the one.

 We did not find this stool in the store during our IKEA visit, so I included the Amazon link in this post instead.

 This is one of the more popular Montessori Ikea hacks.
 Here is how to modify it.

 The Duktig kitchen is by far the most popular Montessori Ikea item.
 Not only is it useful for imaginative play and dish storage, but it can be altered to function as a working mini-kitchen.

-Below the image of the Duktig kitchen, I attached one of my favorite Ikea hack videos to show you the potential of this Montessori item.
+Below the image of the Duktig Ikea play kitchen, I attached one of my favorite Ikea hack videos to show you the potential of this Montessori item as a functional kitchen.